Skip to content

 effective = declared ∩ granted

 A capability the plugin never declared cannot be granted into existence, and a capability the host did not grant is stripped even if declared.
 On the load APIs, the grants argument is a list of capability name strings.
-The recognized names are:
+Common grants:

 Grant Surface